Strawberry season is here! I’m telling you, it will be hard to resist the smell of this beautiful Fresh Strawberry Bread in your oven.

-Why I love this strawberry bread recipe:
+Why we love baking this strawberry bread:

 - It’s perfectly moist, tender, and light.